-If and when you do become involved with someone new, please keep in mind abuser's acting abilities.
-In most cases, you won't experience his abusive side until he's sure he has you "hooked."
-He'll be a chameleon - changing himself to become exactly what you want him to be - that's his ticket to winning you over.
+If and when you do become involved with someone new, please keep in mind that all abusers are excellent actors.
+In most cases, you won't experience their abusive side until they're sure they've got you "hooked."
+They'll be a chameleon - changing themselves to become exactly what you want them to be - that's their ticket to winning you over.

-The person in your life is warning you and telling you he has an abusive nature:
+The person in your life is warning you and telling you they have an abusive nature:

 1) If he emotionally abuses you.
 This includes insults, belittling comments, ignoring you, or acting sulky or angry when you initiate an action or idea.